 INTRODUCTION

-Colorectal cancer (CRC) is one of most common malignancies.
-According to the 2018 global cancer statistics, the global mortality rate of CRC accounted for 9.2% of the total number of cancer deaths, and the incidence rate accounted for 10.2% of the total number of cancers, ranking second and third respectively[1].
+Colorectal cancer (CRC) is one of the most common malignancies.
+According to the 2018 global cancer statistics, the global mortality rate of CRC accounted for 9.2% of the total number of cancer deaths, and the incidence rate accounted for 10.2% of the total number of cancers, ranking second and third, respectively[1].
 CRC is mainly treated by surgical resection, combined with perioperative radiotherapy and chemotherapy and other comprehensive treatment methods.
 Cancer-related fatigue (CRF) is a subjective fatigue state caused by the adverse effects of cancer itself and chemotherapy, and is also affected by social objective factors and individual factors[2].
 Cancer-related cognitive impairment (CRCI) is caused by chemotherapy in cancer patients, often referred to as chemotherapy brain or chemotherapy fog[3].
 Due to chronic inactivity and the effects of CRF, cancer patients often develop cognitive impairments that ultimately affect their quality of life.

-Cognitive behavioral therapy is concerned about the relationship between thought, feeling and behavior; the main purpose is to reduce stress, in a rational way to solve the patients’ severe psychological stress response, so that it can adapt to the changes brought by psychological stress[4].
+Cognitive behavioral therapy is concerned about the relationship between thought, feeling, and behavior; the main purpose is to reduce stress, in a rational way to solve the patients’ severe psychological stress response, so that it can adapt to the changes brought by psychological stress[4].
 Exercise therapy as a nondrug method has been pursued by clinicians in recent years.
-Aerobic exercise can improve the physical status of cancer patients, improve negative emotions such as anxiety and depression, improving cognitive impairment and reduce the level of CRF[5].
-Baduanjin is a medium-intensity aerobic exercise that has a good promoting effect on human digestion, respiration, circulation and motor function[6].
-So far, there have been few studies on the effect of cognitive behavior therapy (CBT) combined with exercise on cognitive function of CRC.
+Aerobic exercise can improve the physical status of cancer patients, negative emotions such as anxiety and depression, and cognitive impairment and reduce the level of CRF[5].
+Baduanjin is a medium-intensity aerobic exercise that has a good promoting effect on human digestion, respiration, circulation, and motor function[6].
+So far, there have been few studies on the effect of cognitive behavior therapy (CBT) combined with exercise on cognitive function in patient with CRC.
 The present study used CBT combined with Baduanjin as the intervention for 6 mo in patients with CRC chemotherapy to explore the value of the combination therapy in the rehabilitation of CRC during chemotherapy.

 MATERIALS AND METHODS